We found a walk (Sendero) on the internet of approximately 4 miles, in the area of Fines.

 We marked the map and laminated it, a wise decision, it turned out.

-We enjoy walking and we like to find suitable walks for when the family visit, we also needed to walk off the hot cross buns.
+We enjoy walking and we like to find suitable walks for when the family sendero2310313visit, we also needed to walk off the hot cross buns.

-We met no-one, we were able to recognise bird calls, from blackbirds, corn buntings, green woodpeckers to name a few.
+We met no-one, we were able to recognise bird calls, from blackbirds, sendero10310313corn buntings, green woodpeckers to name a few.

 We tucked our cameras under our waterproofs and wearily plodded back down to the Rio Almanzora valley and the car.